TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Percentages of different read pair categories
 ---------------------------------------------

-The categorization scheme subdivides the set of all paired read pairs, i.e. unique pairs for which both reads can be uniquely mapped into disjoint subsets.
+The categorization scheme subdivides the set of all uniquely mapped pairs, i.e. unique pairs for which both reads can be uniquely mapped into disjoint subsets.
 The percentages of the different categories may be useful for experimental troubleshooting.